 It is mandatory that nowadays they are painted in different colours from each other, so that they never lose their characteristics and always keep the history of the place alive, besides being very charming.

-In the middle of the afternoon, the surroundings of the Quadrado begin to show the first signs that the night in Trancoso will be agitated.
+In the middle of the afternoon, the surroundings of the Quadrado begin to show the first signs that the night in Trancoso will be lively.

-When the sun starts going away, suspended lights are lit and the tables of bars and restaurants are set up around the sidewalk, in addition to the shops and galleries that starts to open, awaiting for the arrival of the tourists.
+When the sun starts going away, suspended lights are lit and the tables of bars and restaurants are set up around the sidewalk, in addition to the shops and galleries that start to open, awaiting the arrival of the tourists.

 What attracts so many looks towards Trancoso in Brazil is, without a doubt, its beaches.
 The transparent sea, the natural pools, an extension of coconut palms and jaw-dropping cliffs are just a few characteristics that make this paradise unforgettable.